 When you arrive at the rehab facility, we will give you (and your family if present) a tour of the facility and you’ll meet any staff that’s present.
 You’ll then be given a few minutes to say goodbye to your family.
 You’ll give us your suitcase and/or bags so we can search for them.
 If you abided by the “to bring/not-to-bring” list, all should be fine on that end.
 If we do find something that’s not allowed on the premises, we’ll take it and return it to you at the end of your stay.

 You’ll then be able to go to your room so you can unpack your things and rest until the “meet and greet” session that’s pre-scheduled.
 There, you’ll have a chance to meet your fellow peers that are in the recovery program and sign up for one-on-one counselling so you can begin working on any issues you’re having.

 It’s likely you’ll be missing your loved ones by the end of the first day or so.
 Know that we will contact them for you and let them know that you’re doing alright.

 Any recovery program involves some effort and work.
 No doubt you’ll have some great days and some not-so-great days.
 After all, the recovery path is a zig-zagging line that does have some ups and downs.
-Your days and evenings will be tailored to your recovery treatment plan, and will include time for meetings, individual counseling, mealtime, chore time, activity time, and free time.
+Your days and evenings will be tailored to your recovery treatment plan and will include time for meetings, individual counselling, mealtime, chore time, activity time, and free time.

 One thing is for sure: